great-expectations/great_expectations/docs/guides/setup/installation/local.md

 If no version number is printed, [you can download Anaconda here](https://www.anaconda.com/products/individual).

-Once Anaconda is installed, you can create and activate a new environment by running:
+Once Anaconda is installed, you can create and activate a new virtual environment by running:

 ```console
 conda create --name YOUR_ENVIRONMENT_NAME